John-Abbott-College/6P3-Notes/wk4/arduino-vs-raspberry-pi.md

 ### Raspberry Pi Pros

 - Full Linux based OS.
-- Lot's of computing power (32 bit and 64 bit).
+- Lots of computing power (32 bit and 64 bit).
 - Video and USB controllers onboard.
 - 40 GPIOs (but none are analog).
 - Integrated wifi, bluetooth and ethernet connectivity.